 \section{Categorical Answer Length Analysis}

 Additionally, we look at how the predicted answer length distributions align with the gold span distribution for two datasets, SQuAD and TechQA for BiDAF and RoBERTa.
 We chose SQuAD as it is the main dataset on which the models are trained, TechQA as it has the longest average gold span, RoBERTa as it is a better model overall than BERT and BiDAF as observed to be the better of the two non-transformer models.
-We plot histograms for this test which are shown in Figure \ref{fig:answer-length-distribution}.
-The x-axis shows the length ranges of the gold spans for either dataset and the y-axis shows how many answers fall within each range bucket.
+We plot histograms for this test, which are shown in Figure \ref{fig:answer-length-distribution}.
+The x-axis shows the length ranges of the gold spans for either dataset, and the y-axis shows how many answers fall within each range bucket.
 We use the same x-axis for all plots for a given dataset to determine the number of predictions falling within the corresponding gold range buckets.

 Looking at the fine-grained answer length distribution in Figure \ref{fig:answer-length-distribution} we get a better understanding of why there is poor generalization in MLM style models.
 For SQuAD, we see that both RoBERTa and BiDAF approximately mimic the gold span answer length distribution.
 RoBERTa of course performs better than BiDAF owing to its superior architecture and being trained on much more aligned data.
 However, for TechQA, RoBERTa does not show the same distribution.
-In fact, it is completely left-skewed with all of the predictions falling under 115 characters.
-On the other hand, BiDAF, despite also being left-skewed, shows a more spread out distribution.
-In fact, 2 of its answers fall in the 918-1033 character range, same as that in the gold distribution.
-While RoBERTa cannot break the 30 character length mark for TechQA, BiDAF manages an average of 4k characters \footnote{Longer spans cannot be shown in the plot since they exceed the gold limit (only 278 out of 310 samples are shown in the plot).} (Table \ref{tab:ans-length}).
+It is completely left-skewed, with all the predictions falling under 115 characters.
+On the other hand, BiDAF, despite also being left-skewed, shows a more spread-out distribution.
+Two of its answers fall in the 918-1033 character range, the same as that in the gold distribution.
+While RoBERTa cannot break the 30-character length mark for TechQA, BiDAF manages an average of 4k characters \footnote{Longer spans cannot be shown in the plot since they exceed the gold limit (only 278 out of 310 samples are shown in the plot).} (Table \ref{tab:ans-length}).